Azure-Samples/active-directory-b2c-php-webapp-openidconnect/README.md

 2. Install CURL: https://curl.haxx.se/download.html
 3. Install mySQL: https://dev.mysql.com/downloads/installer/
 4. In your PHP.ini file, make sure to enable these extensions: openssl, curl, mysql
 5. Install Laravel.
-See this page (https://azure.microsoft.com/en-gb/documentation/articles/app-service-web-php-get-started/, the section "Create a PHP (Laravel) app on your dev machine") for instructions on how to create a Laravel app.
+See the section entitled "Create a PHP (Laravel) app on your dev machine" on this page: https://azure.microsoft.com/en-gb/documentation/articles/app-service-web-php-get-started/

 ## Use the Azure Portal
 1. Create a database in the Azure Portal.
-See this page https://azure.microsoft.com/en-gb/documentation/articles/store-php-create-mysql-database/, the section "Create a MySQL database in Azure portal"
+See the section "Create a MySQL database in Azure portal" on this page:  https://azure.microsoft.com/en-gb/documentation/articles/store-php-create-mysql-database/
 2. Create B2C policies in the Azure.
 See this page https://azure.microsoft.com/en-us/documentation/articles/active-directory-b2c-reference-policies/

 ## Running this sample locally